retroconduct/twitter/readme.md

 ## Usage

-### Create Twitter Dev Account and Generate your keys
+### Create Twitter Dev Account and Generate your keys and then add them to your .env file

 	TWITTER_CONSUMER_KEY = YOUR_KEY
 	TWITTER_CONSUMER_SECRET = YOUR_SECRET